Exposure of Impacted Teeth FAQ (The Most Common Questions Regarding Impacted Canines)

 An impacted tooth is a tooth that is “stuck” and is unable to erupt into function.

-The Canines are often referred to by dentists as the “Corner Stone Teeth” of the mouth because of their position and role they play in functionality.
+The Canines are also known as the “Corner Stone Teeth” of the mouth because of their position and role they play in functionality.

 What are Impacted teeth?

-Teeth are considered impacted when they fail to grow into the correct position by being unable to erupt through the gum line.
+We consider a tooth “impacted” when it fails to grow into the correct position by being unable to erupt through the gum line.

-Impacted teeth can either be completely unerrupted (buried and invisible below the gum line) or partially unerrupted, in which case a part of the tooth will be visible in the mouth.
+Impacted teeth can either be completely unerupted (buried and invisible below the gum line) or partially unerupted, in which case a part of the tooth will be visible in the mouth.